LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     @time A * B;       # 0.000265s
 {% endhighlight %}
 The naive implementation is 9&times; slower.
-One of the reasons is our indexing is very naive.
+One of the reasons is the indexing is very inefficient.
 The code will start at the top and count down to the cell needed for each multiplication when we could take advantage of the fact that the next cell is next door: